 5. Simplify Your Life

-If you are a part of a family, this tip will produce the biggest benefit of all!
+If you’re part of a family, this tip will produce the biggest benefit of all!
 Most of us fill our family’s schedules to the absolute brim, hoping that a busy schedule will somehow produced a more satisfying life.
-Yet busyness does not happiness produce.
+Yet busyness doesn’t produce happiness.
 In fact, an overly busy lifestyle is most likely filled with wasteful, unhealthy habits.

 Try using one car instead of two.
 Try to spend some nights at home with your family.
 Figure out what the top 3 priorities for each family member and decide how to make those fit smartly together.
 Simplifying your life will not only be good for the environment and save you money, a simple life will also produce a happier you.